ukri-excalibur/excalibur-tests/README.md

 Note that the `-S` option can be used to set from the command line on a per-job basis the built-in fields of ReFrame regressions classes, e.g.
 [`variables`](https://reframe-hpc.readthedocs.io/en/stable/regression_test_api.html#reframe.core.pipeline.RegressionTest.variables),
 which controls the environment variables used in a job.
+The syntax to set dictionary items, like for `variables`, is a comma-separated list of `key:value` pairs: `-S dict=key_1:value_1,key_2:value_2`.
 For example

 ```
 reframe -c apps/sombrero -r --performance-report -S variables=OMP_PLACES:threads